GovAlta/adsp-monorepo/docs/tutorials/pdf/building-a-template.md

 - **Variable Assignments**: to specify typical values for the variables used in the template, for when you are testing to see how a document actually looks, and
 - **File History**: a collection of PDF documents generated, for testing purposes, during your current session.
   On the right, you can see an area for previewing your PDF's.
 When you want to see how the template is coming along you can specify values for your template variables on the Variable Assignment tab, then click Generate PDF on the top right.
 Typically, your workflow will be to make changes to the template, preview them, and repeat.

-Note: it is important to remember that the values in the Variable Assignments tab persist only for a session.
-Once logged out, you will have to populate the tab again.
-If there is a lot of data that you don't want to type in again, save it somewhere else so that you can copy and paste it into the tab.

 ## Define Page Attributes